Hypercontext/linkifyjs/README.md

 ### Plugins

 Plugins provide no new interfaces but add additional detection functionality to Linkify.
-A plugic plugin API is currently in the works.
+A custom plugin API is currently in the works.

 #### hashtag